EarthViewer/explorer/docs/README.md

 - Multi-globe support
 - Plus, automatic deployment to GitHub Pages

-This project was initially cloned from the [worldwind-react-app](https://github.com/emxsys/worldwind-react-app) project.
+The __Explorer__ was cloned from the [worldwind-react-app](https://github.com/emxsys/worldwind-react-app) project.

-Below you will find some information on how to perform common tasks.<br>
+Below you will find some information on how to perform common tasks.

 ## Setup